jluo1996/MonsterHunterRise_Utilities/README.md

 ## Troubleshooting

 - Check the log files in the `LogFiles` folder for any errors
-- Make sure you're running the game as administrator if UAC is enabled
+- Make sure you're running the game and mod manager as administrator if UAC is enabled
+- Ensure REFramework is properly installed before installing overlay mods

 ## Uninstall

-Run `uninstall.bat` from the `UI_Utilities` folder to remove the mod.
+To uninstall mods:

+1. Run the Mod Manager application
+2. Select the mods you want to uninstall
+3. Click "Uninstall Selected Mods"

+Alternatively, you can manually remove the mod files from your Monster Hunter Rise directory.

 ## Contributing